-Escape Pod is CLOSED for submissions until September 1, 2021.
+Escape Pod is OPEN for submissions.

 Submit via the Moksha platform using the link at the bottom of this page.

 Escape Pod is a science fiction market.
 We are fairly flexible on what counts as science (we’ll delve into superheroes or steampunk on occasion) and are interested in exploring the range of the genre.
 We want stories that center on science, technology, future projections, and/or alternate history, and how any or all of these things intersect with people.